jhuintprog/spring2020/finproj/index.md

 *Update 4/30* — Clarified that the driver program's `main` function should be in a source file called `main.cpp`; changed due date

-*Update 5/4* — Clarified that `allowMove` should allow the minotaur to capture the hero, and allow the hero to surrender to the minotaur
+*Update 5/4* — Clarified that `allowMove` should allow the minotaur to capture the hero, and allow the hero to surrender to the minotaur; added instructions for submitting the [Individual contributions](#individual-contributions-submission) document

 **Due**: Wednesday, May 6th by 11pm